By Karta Purkh Singh Khalsa, Oregon, USA

 Zinc is critical for prostate function.
 Black pepper, cumin, and coriander increase bioavailability of zinc.
 Black peppercorn is also a drying herb that will reduce the size of the wet, boggy prostate.
 Radish is diuretic and detoxifying.

 To prevent aggravation of apana, the force that governs elimination, maintain proper bowel volume and movement regularity.
 Castor oil to bowel tolerance (about 1-2 Tbs per day) will reestablish the proper direction of energy in the large intestine.
-(See also Kriya for Balancing the Apana Energy.)
+(See also Kundalini Yoga Apana Kriya.)

 Testosterone enhancing foods, such as asparagus, bananas, and dates will delay prostate swelling.
 A few other foods have general benefit for the urinary tract.
 Most are diuretic.
 Beet greens (try as a monodiet for two weeks), coconut, grapefruit, and melon are among Yogi Bhajan’s suggestions.